ayoayco/blog/_posts/2018-01-02-hello-world.md

 permalink: '/hello-world'
 ---

+It's kind of getting old, I know.

-Oh, another new blog!
-What's this about?
+A new blog... *again?* What's this all about?

 **Full Hacker** is like [Life Hacker](https://lifehacker.com), but for developers.
-This will be a place to share some "Life Hacks" that developers want to share to other developers, like automation, new tech, freebies, tools, etc.
+This will be a place to share some "Life Hacks" that developers want to share to other developers, like automation, new tech, tools, setups, and all sorts of time-saving tips and tricks.

 This is not a place to ask coding questions.
 We got [Stack Overflow](https://stackoverflow.com) for that already.
 Instead, here, we just share secrets that make our work and life easier as developers.
 Let's talk about more of this later. ;)